 All ALFs must meet National Fire Protection Association Life Safety codes regarding evacuation capabilities and the use of fire alarms and smoke detection systems as well as automatic sprinkler systems.

 What are the Alzheimer’s Requirements for Assisted Living Facilities in Texas?

 Only Type B ALFs may be certified to provide Alzheimer’s care.
 They must provide a disclosure statement describing the nature of care and treatment of residents with Alzheimer’s and other cognitive impairments.

 Senior Assisted Living Details and Costs for Cities in Texas

 Listed below are some of the larger cities in Texas.
-Each city details page provides details on senior assisted living options, independent living, senior apartments and homes, and memory care.
-Details include amenities, services offered among other information.
+Each city link provides details on assisted living facilities, independent living, senior group homes, and memory care.
+Details include costs, amenities, medical care, and other useful information.

 - Cedar Hill

 - College Station

 - Flower Mound